ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 The whole process took maybe a minute, and the problem was now gone.

-For those to whom this means something: Emacs is the closest we can get to the experience of Lisp machines on modern hardware.
+Emacs isn't just "open-source", it actively encourages the user to modify it, discover what to modify and experiment while it is running.

+In some sense it is like the experience of the old Lisp machines, a paradigm that we have completely forgotten.

 ---------------